 Latest in 9/11

-Samuel Moyn examines where we are in the post-9/11 struggles over America’s national security and surveillance state.
+I thought it would be interesting, even amidst all the pressing immediacy of day-to-day emergency, to step back and ask where we now are in the post-9/11 struggles over America’s national security and surveillance state.

 Fourteen years ago this coming weekend, I was standing on top of the World Trade Center.
 It had been a long summer at work.
 The Justice Department office I worked in at the time was operating at a heightened pace.
 A couple law school friends and I drove up to New York for Labor Day weekend 2001 on a whim, and one of our group had never seen the view.
 I said it was a once-in-a-lifetime must, and up we went.